All Episodes

 Absolutely not.

-So we also put it on Hannity.com for for those of you who are looking for it so you can find all the information.
+So we also put it on Hannity.com for those of you who are looking for it so you can find all the information.

-And you know, we just want to make that call to action very clear.
+And, you know, we just want to make that call to action very clear.

 We want you out there.